 Day 13 Alice Springs (1B)

-Enjoy the morning walk through the gorges and valleys of Kings Canyon of Watarrka National Park.
+Enjoy a morning walk through the gorges and valleys of Kings Canyon of Watarrka NP.
 Travel to Alice Springs via the homestead of Erldunda.

 Travel in comfort on the famous Ghan Train.
 Glide through the remote outback en route to the subtropical top end of Australia.